p-n-c/paint-assistant/README.md

 1. **WSL Users**

    - Ensure all commands are run within WSL
-   - The Paint API server must be accessible from WSL
+   - The Paint API server must be accessible from WSL but can be run directly from Windows (e.g. in git bash)

 2. **Canister Deployment**